ShipHawk/shiphawk-ruby/README.md

 )
 ```

-Too see how many rates were created, type:
+To see how many rates were created, type:
 ```ruby
 rate_count = rates.count
 ```